 Which unit is the best is debatable and will no-doubt vary among mechanics.

 Each unit has its own features that will need to fit a user along with cost.

 A part-time DIY mechanic will likely only need a low-cost unit with basic features.

 A full-time professional mechanic will likely need a very good durable unit with many features that last many years.

-Having an Evap Smoke machine is a nice thing to have when it comes time to find and fix an Evap code from an OBDII scan tool.
+Having an Evap Smoke machine is a nice thing to have when it comes to finding and fixing an Evap code from an OBDII scan tool.

-They can also be used to find coolant leaks and other hard to find holes by sending smoke into the system.
+Many can also be used to find coolant leaks and other hard-to-find holes by sending smoke into the system.